spectivePer/Splits/README.md

 # Splits
 Splits is an app that conveniently splits a bill, receipt, or payment among two or more people.
+Scan your receipt to automatically import your receipt items, and receive a text with your split details!

 ### Trello Board
 https://trello.com/b/Ez0aGlsI/splits